eaudeweb/naaya/eggs/Naaya/docs/sphinx/glossary.rst

         A :term:`site manager` that inherits from other bundles, or from the :term:`global site manager`.

+    Naaya Updates
+        There is a product named :doc:`naaya.updater </advanced/updating>` that helps you manage update procedures.
+        Updates are looked up in all your installed packages.
+These scripts usually apply significant changes and some are required for fixing backwards compatibility issues when updating a product.

 ..
 [1] Some recipes, e.g. plone.recipe.bundlecheckout, update their `part`
        on each run of `buildout`.